kdechant/eamon/EVENT-HANDERS.md

 ## Game Start

-The "start" eveny handler runs once at the very beginning of the game.
+The "start" event handler runs once at the very beginning of the game.
 Use this to set up initial variables and move monsters and artifacts around before the player can interact with them.
 Any text or effects printed in this event handler will appear at the very beginning of the game output.
 To change the pre-game intro text, use the "intro" event handler instead.

+Certain monster behaviors can also be set up in the 'start' event handler:
+* You can give a monster custom attack messages
+* You can give a monster the ability to cast standard spells like 'heal' or 'blast'

 Parameters: none